 The electoral law guarantees parties access to state radio and television, with a total of 14 hours set aside for all parties to express their views with equal allocation irrespective of the party's size or previous electoral performance.
 Thus, all parties do have access to the public media, although presentations are often tedious and unlikely to hold viewers' and listeners' attention.
 Space is also provided by municipalities for billboards, and political advertisements are carried in newspapers.
 There is a distinct coverage bias toward the larger parties, due to more significant resources and a perception of importance.
 Moreover, coverage by private media is less balanced than that of public media.
-Especially the dailies of the MAFRA media group, owned by Andrej Babiš, founder of ANO and minister of finance and deputy prime minister (until May 2017), have been criticized for their political bias.
-A controversial amendment to the law on conflict of interest in April 2017 (14/2017 Col., also known as Lex Babiš) forced Babiš to transfer all his property, including MAFRA, to a blind trust that includes his close family members.
+The 2018 presidential elections included televised debates.
+A final debate on the state TV had the highest rating of all four debates (2.6 million viewers) and statements by the candidates were fact-checked in real time.
+In October 2018, the Council for Radio and TV broadcasting gave a positive evaluation of debates held on the private broadcaster Prima televize and state TV, but was critical of TV Barrandov for exercising favoritism toward President Zeman, the incumbent.
+The Council issued a warning to TV Barrandov that any repetition of such activity would result in a high fine.
+The Czech Syndicate of Journalists, a professional organization, criticized both the TV Nova and TV Barrandov debates as biased in favor of the incumbent.